jamie-miller-rva/Demo_Credit_Risk_Analysis/README.md

 * The combinatorial SMOTEENN algorithm had the following:
 **SMOTEENN**
   - An accuracy score for the model was calculated 0.8389
-  - A confusion matrix was been generated <br>
+  - A confusion matrix was generated <br>
     ![SMOTEENN Confusion Matrix](./Images/SMOTEENN_confusion_matrix.png)
-  - An imbalanced classification report was been generated <br>
+  - An imbalanced classification report was generated <br>
     ![SMOTEENN imbalanced classification repor](./Images/SMOTE_imballanced_classification_report.png)

 ### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
 * The BalancedRandomForestClassifier algorithm does the following:
   - An accuracy score for the model was 0.759
-  - A confusion matrix has been generated <br>
+  - A confusion matrix was generated <br>
     ![BalancedRandomForestClassifier Confusion Matrix](./Images/BalancedRandomForestClassifier_confusion_matrix.png)
-  - An imbalanced classification report has been generated <br>
+  - An imbalanced classification report was generated <br>
     ![BalancedRandomForestClassifier imbalanced classification report](./Images/BalancedRandomForestClassifier_imballanced_classification_report.png)
-  - The features are sorted in descending order by feature importance <br>
+  - The features were sorted in descending order by feature importance <br>
     ![BalancedRandomForestClassifier feature importance](./Images/BalancedRandomForestClassifier_feature_importance.png)

 * The EasyEnsembleClassifier algorithm does the following:
   - An accuracy score of the model was 0.9319
-  - A confusion matrix has been generated <br>
+  - A confusion matrix was generated <br>
     ![EasyEnsembleClassifier Confusion Matrix](./Images/EasyEnsembleClassifier_confusion_matrix.png)
-  - An imbalanced classification report has been generated <br>
+  - An imbalanced classification report was generated <br>
     ![EasyEnsembleClassifier imbalanced classification report](./Images/EasyEnsembleClassifier_imballanced_classification_report.png)